csexton/codeography.com/_posts/2012-12-08-source-maps-with-chrome-canary-and-rails-3.markdown

 ---
 layout: post
-title: Source Maps with Chrome Canary and Rails
+title: Source Maps with Chrome and Rails
 ---

 Update: Apperently this works fine in Chrome as well as Chorme Canary.
 Thanks Gábor.